Master's in Low Incidence Disabilities at KU

-- Meeting the educational needs of students with significant intellectual disabilities and students with multiple disabilities, including students on the autism spectrum with concurrent cognitive, sensory, and physical impairments.
+- Meeting the educational needs of students with significant intellectual disability and students with multiple disabilities, including students on the autism spectrum with concurrent cognitive, sensory, and physical impairments.

 - Strategies addressing the unique learning and support needs of students with significant needs.